Link Centre: History

 The £2million ice rink was praised on completion but local residents were unhappy that the swimming pool, at only 25 metres long, was not of competition standard.

-In 2003, the centre was closed following the finding of the legionella bacteria in the water cooling system.
+In 2003, the centre was closed temporarily following the finding of the legionella bacteria in the water cooling system.
 This bacteria, found during a routine test, is the cause of Legionnaires' disease.
-The Link Centre re-opened following a full sterilisation of the water supply.
-In 2007 the metal-exterior centre was closed by a major electrical fault caused by an internal flood.
+The centre re-opened following a full sterilisation of the water supply.
+In 2006, the metal-exterior centre was closed for a short time after a major electrical fault was caused by an internal flood.